 Soh Kee Cooked Food

-They serve Cantonese style porridge, incorporating it with their poached chicken instead of using the usual rice.
-The super-soft texture of the porridge comes from being doubled boiled.
+They serve Cantonese-style porridge, incorporating it with their poached chicken instead of using the usual rice.
+The super-soft texture of the porridge comes from being double-boiled.
 Their chicken and porridge sets are also affordable.

 Head over at #01-44 505 Market Jurong West.